CPC Definition - Subclass H03L

 Arrangements for automatic controlling the output level/amplitude of the generator.
 The output of the generator could be a voltage, current or power.

-Control of voltage, current or power wherein the generators are not generators for electronic oscillations or pulses e.g. level shifts, power management, power supply regulators, automatic transmission power control, etc.
+Control of voltage, current or power wherein the generators are not generators for electronic oscillations or pulses, e.g. level shifts, power management, power supply regulators, automatic transmission power control, are not classified in H03L.

 This place covers: